Integrated Community Support (ICS) volunteers

 At the centre of this provision is a supervised therapeutic social space that brings women caregivers together and offers them opportunities to socialise and support each other informally.

-We are looking for volunteers who can support people with activities for 1 day a week.
+We are looking for volunteers (women only) who can support people with activities for 1 day a week.

 You will help provide a flexible and recovery oriented community mental health service to mothers who are carers of people with mental health problems, help them develop individual support plans and mental health self-management tools and support them to access mainstream mental health services if desirable.